quokka-astro/quokka/README.md

 to the CMake command-line options (or change the `QUOKKA_PYTHON` option to `OFF` in CMakeLists.txt).

 ## Running on GPUs
 By default, Quokka compiles itself to run only on CPUs.
-If you want to run on NVIDIA GPUs, re-build Quokka with the following options:
+(If you want to run on NVIDIA GPUs, re-build Quokka as shown below. **(Warning: CUDA 11.6 generates invalid device code; see issue [21](https://github.com/BenWibking/quokka/issues/21).
+Use CUDA <= 11.5 instead.)**
 ```
 cmake .. -DCMAKE_BUILD_TYPE=Release -DAMReX_GPU_BACKEND=CUDA
 make -j6